pranavxiyer/music-stems-cli/README.md

 | `--mp3` | save as mp3 instead of wav | off |

 ## credits
-stems uses [demucs](https://github.com/facebookresearch/demucs) by Meta Research
+stems are created by [demucs](https://github.com/facebookresearch/demucs) by Meta Research